Akash030605/Akash030605/README.md

 Here are some of my favorite projects that showcase my skills and passion:

 ### [Task Management System](https://github.com/Akash030605/TaskManagementSystem.git)
-An efficient backend solution for task management, built with Spring MVC and PostgreSQL.
+An efficient backend solution for task management, built with **Spring MVC** and **PostgreSQL**.
 Designed to handle CRUD operations smoothly with high data integrity.

 ### [Predictive Healthcare Platform](https://github.com/Akash030605/Health-backend.git)
 A backend solution designed to identify health risks, prevent diseases, and provide personalized healthcare recommendations.
-Built using Java Spring Boot, it integrates a Python-based AI model for predictive analysis, ensuring data is stored securely in local storage.
+Built using **Java Spring Boot**, it integrates a Python-based AI model for predictive analysis, ensuring data is stored securely in local storage.

 ---